Windowing Data Streams in FME

 Window Number

-This is calculated based upon the number of windows that have passed since the initialization time of the first window.
-For example, if you set “At Timestamp = 2021-03-09 19:00:00 UTC” and a window of “30 seconds” on the TimeStamper.
-Then started FME running 10 minutes after the timestamp at 2021-03-09 19:10:00 UTC.
-The first three windows would be:
+This is calculated based on the number of windows that have passed since the initialization time of the first window.
+For example, if you set “At Timestamp = 2021-03-09 19:00:00 UTC” and a window of “30 seconds” on the TimeStamper, then ran the workspace 10 minutes after the timestamp at 2021-03-09 19:10:00 UTC, the first three windows would be:

 Window Start Time